OpenSlides/openslides-backend/docs/actions/user.update_self.md

 ## Permissions
 The user must not be the anonymous.

-The request user fulfills the conditions for editing his own delegations, if he has the permission user.can_edit_own_delegation and `meeting/users_enable_delegation_self_editing` is set to true for the referenced meeting.
+The request user fulfills the conditions for editing his own delegations, if he has the permission user.can_edit_own_delegation.